Can Sinus Pressure Cause Neck Pain? Here’s How to Treat it

 It won’t surprise anyone that patients seek chiropractors to treat neck pain.
 Recently we’ve been exploring the link between neck pain and a range of other painful conditions and how a chiropractor can help.
 In this article, we’re looking at the connection between a sore neck and other prevalent complaints – sinus pain and a stuffy nose.
 We’ll dive into the well-established medicine, demonstrating how a misaligned neck can cause sinus problems.
 We’ll also look at how sinus pressure can cause secondary neck pain.
-If you regularly experience sinusitis and a stiff neck, this is the article for you.
+If you regularly experience sinusitis and a stiff neck, or knots in your neck, this is the article for you.

 Can neck pain lead to other symptoms?